penelopecj/sei-project-2/README.md

 * We added a text input for the user to paste in a URL from any online recipe.

 ![recipe URL form](./src/images/recipe-with-url.png)

-* The onChange function on this input element is where the complicated logic for the app is stored.

 * The handleChange function sets `input` to the state of the characters typed in the input.
 ```